-Hillcrest Baptist Church in the Panhandle is one of several Florida Baptist churches who see their proximity to the Florida National Scenic Trail as an opportunity to minister to hikers through hospitality.
+Hillcrest Baptist is one of several Florida Baptist churches who see their proximity to the trail as an opportunity to minister to hikers through hospitality.

 Quattlebaum makes sure, not only that the hikers’ physical needs are met during each visit, but also that they learn about their spiritual need for Christ through his unabashedly evangelical conversations.

+“I will share the gospel with anyone,” he said.
 “I don’t mind sitting down with someone who’s a secular humanist or agnostic or atheist.
-When they realize you care, you can have respectful discourse with them, and they will open up about what they believe and why.
-And I can answer their questions.”
+When they realize you care, you can have respectful discourse with them, and they will open up about what they believe and why.”

 That’s why his discussions with hikers can be so important.
-Some will wake up with more follow-up questions about what was discussed the previous night.
+Some wake up with more follow-up questions about what was discussed the previous night.
 Some ask if they can continue the conversation on their return trip.
 Some reach out to him months or even years later.

 “This year I got a call from an Australian hiker who came through three years ago.
 He called to thank me for sharing the gospel with him,” he said.

 The hiking season on the Florida Trail typically runs from November through the first of May.
 It’s a 1,000-mile hiking trail that weaves its way across Florida from Big Cypress National Preserve in the south to Gulf Islands National Seashore in the western end of Florida’s Panhandle.

-But the bulk of donations actually come from Christian hikers who have experienced the hospitality firsthand and want to help support the ministry.
+But the bulk of donations actually come from Christian hikers who have experienced the hospitality firsthand.
 Already, Quattlebaum estimates he’s received enough funds to cover next year’s expenses.
-He doesn’t accept donations from non-Christian hikers.
+He noted he doesn’t accept donations from non-Christian hikers.

 Despite the success of this work, Quattlebaum, 53, says he’s the last person he would pick for a hiker ministry.
-“I’m just an old, crippled guy,” he said, referring to an old back injury that has him walking hunched over a bit.
+“I’m just an old, crippled guy,” he said, referring to a lingering back injury that has him walking hunched over a bit.